BITCOIN PI CYCLE TOP

 This watches two of Bitcoin's price averages — a fast one and a slow one.
 When they meet, it has marked the top of past cycles within days.

-- Lately the two price lines have been drifting further apart — a touch cooler.
+- Lately the fast and slow price lines have been drifting closer together — the gap is narrowing.

 - This signal has fired 4 times in Bitcoin's history — each landed close to a major cycle peak.